Jacob E. Adams, Jr.

 Claremont Graduate University

-Jacob Adams joined Claremont Graduate University’s School of Educational Studies as professor in 2006; was appointed executive vice president and provost in 2011; and served as interim president from January 2017 until June 2018.
-Adams was previously a research associate professor in the Daniel J. Evans School of Public Affairs at University of Washington and an associate professor of education and public policy at Peabody College, Vanderbilt University; there, he served as director of the graduate program in educational policy and as chair of the Peabody College Faculty Council.
-He was also an associate director at PACE.
-Adams chaired the boards of directors of the Kentucky Institute for Education Research and Abintra Montessori School in Nashville.
-He served on the national advisory boards for Standard & Poor’s School Evaluation Services and the National Governors Association’s Redesigning the American High School Initiative.
-Adams has been a consultant to the National Commission on Governing America’s Schools, the National Forum on Accountability, National Research Council, and National Education Association.
+Jacob E. Adams, Jr. is University Professor of Education at Claremont Graduate University.
+He previously served as executive vice president and provost, as well as interim president of the university.
+Prior to joining Claremont, Adams was a research associate professor in the Daniel J. Evans School of Public Affairs at the University of Washington and an associate professor of education and public policy at Peabody College, Vanderbilt University, where he directed the graduate program in educational policy and chaired the Peabody College Faculty Council.
+He also served as an associate director at Policy Analysis for California Education (PACE).
+Adams has chaired the boards of directors for the Kentucky Institute for Education Research and Abintra Montessori School in Nashville.
+He has served on national advisory boards for Standard & Poor’s School Evaluation Services and the National Governors Association’s Redesigning the American High School Initiative.
+Additionally, he has consulted for organizations such as the National Commission on Governing America’s Schools, the National Forum on Accountability, the National Research Council, and the National Education Association.

 Publications by Jacob E. Adams, Jr.